 Some people prefer using chopsticks over conventional tableware, because chopsticks allow you to pick up food precisely, keeping it intact, while using a fork can destroy a piece of food or leave holes, causing loss of precious juices.

 Some experts believe that regular use of chopsticks can pose a risk of developing carpal tunnel or getting arthritis in your hand.

-Being made from highly renewable resource, bamboo chopsticks are an eco-friendly alternative to wood because bamboo grows and spreads quickly.
+Being made from a highly renewable resource, bamboo chopsticks are an eco-friendly alternative to wood because bamboo grows and spreads quickly.
 Bamboo chopsticks come in reusable or disposable models.
 Both types are light and comfortable to hold.
 They are convenient to carry on a camping trip, at a restaurant, at your workplace, and also great for everyday use if the dish you are serving is appropriate for them.